 Most cases of bronchiolitis are caused by the respiratory syncytial virus (RSV).
-RSV is a common virus that infects just about every child by the age of 2.
-Outbreaks of the RSV infection occur every winter.
-Bronchiolitis can also be caused by other viruses, including those that cause the flu or the common cold.
-Infants can be reinfected with RSV because at least two strains exist.
+RSV is a common virus that infects just about every child by 2 years of age.
+Outbreaks of RSV infection occur every winter, and individuals can be reinfected, as previous infection does not appear to cause lasting immunity.
+Bronchiolitis also can be caused by other viruses, including those that cause the flu or the common cold.

 The viruses that cause bronchiolitis are easily spread.
 You can contract them through droplets in the air when someone who is sick coughs, sneezes or talks.
 You can also get them by touching shared objects — such as utensils, towels or toys — and then touching your eyes, nose or mouth.

-Other factors that are associated with an increased risk of bronchiolitis in infants, or more severe illness due to bronchiolitis, include:
+Other factors that are linked with an increased risk of bronchiolitis in infants and with more-severe cases include: